cocacolastick-cable-management/cable_management_be/documents/requirement.md

 # Use cases
 1. As the System Admin,
-   I want to manage the account for users with various roles (Planner Team, Supply Vendor Team and Project Contractor Team) So that the users can login and carry out necessary actions according to their role (Assumption: System Admin account is pre-created in DB and cannot be modified, there is no need to do verification during account creation for other users)
+   I want to manage the account for users with various roles (Planner Team, Supply Vendor Team and Project Contractor Team) So that the users can log in and carry out necessary actions according to their role (Assumption: System Admin account is pre-created in DB and cannot be modified, there is no need to do verification during account creation for other users)